Geonovum/test-ogc-json-fg/example-datasets.md

 We update the geometry with the latest available geometry in the datasets.

-Ultimately we export to a GPKG-file with municipalities including the code, name, creation date and termination date for each municipality.
+Ultimately, we export to a GPKG-file with municipalities including the code, name, creation date and termination date for each municipality.

 **Remarks**